sean-ashley/Airbnb-Predictor/README.md

   <h3 align="center">AirBNB Predictor</h3>

   <p align="center">
-    Predicting the prices of AirBNB homes in Boston and Seattle Using Kaggle Data Sets and Data Science!
+    Predicting the prices of Airbnb homes in Boston and Seattle Using Kaggle Data Sets and Data Science!

 <!-- TABLE OF CONTENTS -->
 <details open="open">